SlitSpectroscopyBuddies/ASSET/paper/paper.md

 The results for NIRSpec FS  (\autoref{fig:NIRSpecSpectra} and \autoref{fig:NIRSpecPSFs}) are obtained with `ParametricPSF`s (chromatic Gaussian and Moffat with a minimum width) and a `NonParametricPSF` (with only 1 order).
 These data have the particularity that under 3.25$\mu$m the PSF is "blured" by the pixel, because it is larger than the PSF FWHM.
 The `ParametricPSF` account for this blur, with the minimum width, and allow for a good extraction of the spectrum.
 The PSF profile fitted by the series expansion is more precise, however it does not yet account for the PSF blur which affect the slope of the spectra under 1 $\mu$m.
 The [`ASSET` ](https://github.com/SlitSpectroscopyBuddies/ASSET) spectral extraction is also more robust to outliers compared to the JWST pipeline extractions.

 The results for MIRI LRS (\autoref{fig:MIRISpectra} and \autoref{fig:MIRIPSFs}) are obtained with `ParametricPSF`s (chromatic Gaussian and Moffat) and a `NonParametricPSF` (with 1 and 2 orders).
 For this wavelength range the target is very faint, hence a bright background for the largest wavelength due to a longer integration time.
-The PSF profile fitted by the  `NonParametricPSF`  are more precise, and the slop fits more accurately the reference spectrum above 5 $\mu$m.
-It is also more robust to the background brightness than the pipeline method, but it remains perfectible.
-Moreover there is an issue to be fixed under 5 $\mu$m.
+The PSF profile fitted by the  `NonParametricPSF`  are more precise, and the slop fits more accurately the reference spectrum above 5
+$\mu$m.
+It is also more robust to the background brightness than the pipeline method, but it remains perfectible, especially under 5 $\mu$m.

 ![Comparison of the spectra extracted with the pipeline and ASSET for different PSF models \label{fig:NIRSpecSpectra} ](NIRSpec_P330E_spectral_comparison.png)